Opvolger/Opvolger/starfiveVisionFive2/make-boot-payload/readme.md

 [build info](https://github.com/u-boot/u-boot/blob/master/doc/board/starfive/visionfive2.rst)

-Current v2024.10 of u-boot was not working for me, so i used V2024.07.
-I used the latest opensbi v1.5.1.
+Current version of u-boot is v2024.10 and I used the latest opensbi v1.5.1.

 I disabled the NVME init in U-Boot, this is because of some AMDGPU don't like it (fan spin 100% in u-boot and nothing GPU is not working and is not visible with lspci after booting linux.)